lquqpgqr/e-tuition/README.md

 The Sql server needs to run in 'SQL Server Authentication' mode, with appropriate port settings.

-Then Database should be created using 'database.txt' file.
+Then Database should be created using 'database.sql' file.

 Run 'npm install' in the 'e-tuition/' and 'e-tuition/e-tuition/ClientApp/' folder to install the node modules.